suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 latter uses symmetric key cryptography.

-Our goal was to reduce the number of content key distribution methods and thereby increase interoperability between different SUIT manifest parser implementations.
+Our goal was to reduce the number of content key distribution methods for use with payload encryption and thereby increase interoperability between different SUIT manifest parser implementations.

 # Conventions and Terminology